cwfergus/run_analysis/README.md

 ### Script Flow
  This script does the following things:

 1) Checks for existance of UCI HAR Dataset folder in the current WD.
-And prompts for final file name
+And prompts for final file name <br>
 2) Loads required packages.
-See Code Book and Read Me for more info.
+See Code Book and Read Me for more info.<br>
 3) Reads in all the data containing files from the Dataset.
-See Code book for info.
+See Code book for info.<br>
-4) Binds together the test and train data:
+4) Binds together the test and train data<br>
-5) removes used files
+5) removes used files<br>
-6) finds the features that contain mean() or std(), and makes a sorted list of the column numbers
+6) finds the features that contain mean() or std(), and makes a sorted list of the column numbers<br>
-7) Uses that list to extract just those variables from the measurement data
+7) Uses that list to extract just those variables from the measurement data<br>
-8) Makes a list of variable names by using the column numbers list again.
+8) Makes a list of variable names by using the column numbers list again.<br>
-9) Edits the names to be more readable, and remove R incompatible symbols
+9) Edits the names to be more readable, and remove R incompatible symbols<br>
-9) Adds column names to the remaining four data/label files
+9) Adds column names to the remaining four data/label files<br>
-10) Binds the three data files together
+10) Binds the three data files together<br>
-11) removes unnecessary files/values
+11) removes unnecessary files/values<br>
-12) Merges the activity-labels file with the full-data file to give descriptive activity names
+12) Merges the activity-labels file with the full-data file to give descriptive activity names<br>
-13) Removes everything but the now Clean, Intermediate File.
+13) Removes everything but the now Clean, Intermediate File.<br>
-14) Converts Clean-Intermediate to a tbl_df file to enable DPLYR package functions
+14) Converts Clean-Intermediate to a tbl_df file to enable DPLYR package functions<br>
-15) removes old clean_intermediate DF
+15) removes old clean_intermediate DF<br>
-16) Removes redundant Activity column using select(-Activity), which just contains numbers not names.
+16) Removes redundant Activity column using select(-Activity), which just contains numbers not names. <br>
-17) groups CI-tbl-df by Activity-Name and Subject_ID
+17) groups CI-tbl-df by Activity-Name and Subject_ID<br>
-18) Removes the ungrouped CI-tbl-df
+18) Removes the ungrouped CI-tbl-df<br>
-19) Runs the mean function on each variable for each activity and each subject
+19) Runs the mean function on each variable for each activity and each subject<br>
-20) Removes the grouped_data
+20) Removes the grouped_data<br>
-21) writes out the new Tidy data set with either write.table(file = "x", row.names=FALSE)or write.table(file = "clean_tidy.txt", row.names=FALSE)
+21) writes out the new Tidy data set with write.table(file= file_name, row.names=FALSE)<br>

 ---